Lauliʻi, American Samoa

 Lauliʻi is a village on the eastern side of Tutuila Island in American Samoa.
 It is located in Sua County.
 Entering the village of Lauliʻi, one has to climb a small hill where a lighthouse is located.
 The village's rugby club is named after the lighthouse — Moli ole Ava.
 It is one of the most successful and oldest clubs in the territory.
 Many well-known players have emerged from Lauliʻi, such as Vui Eli Tagaloa, the current coach, Ropeti TaulaTJ Aulava, and others.
 The village is divided into two sections: Lauliʻituai (Old Town) and Lauliʻifou (New Lauliʻi).
 As of Late 2020 there are 6 Christian Worship Churches in Lauliʻi.
-The Methodist, The Catholic, The London Missionary Society, Church, Assembly of God, Church of Christ Latter Day Saints Lauliʻi Ward, Saint John's Episcopal Church.
+The Methodist, The Catholic, The London Missionary Society, Church, Assembly of God, The Church of Jesus Christ of Latter Day Saints, Saint John's Episcopal Church.
 Breakers Point Naval Guns, which is listed on the U.S. National Register of Historic Places is located at Tafananai near Lauliʻifou.

 Lauliʻi had a population of 892 residents as of the 2010 U.S. census, down from 937 residents recorded in 2000.